TheEdoRan/next-safe-action/website/docs/define-actions/validation-errors.md

 - using [`defaultValidationErrorsShape`](/docs/define-actions/create-the-client#defaultvalidationerrorsshape) optional property in `createSafeActionClient`;
 - using `handleValidationErrorsShape` and `handleBindArgsValidationErrorsShape` optional functions in [`schema`](/docs/define-actions/instance-methods#schema) and [`bindArgsSchemas`](/docs/define-actions/instance-methods#bindargsschemas) methods.

 The second way overrides the shape set at the instance level, per action.
-More information below.

 For example, if you want to flatten the validation errors (emulation of Zod's [`flatten`](https://zod.dev/ERROR_HANDLING?id=flattening-errors) method), you can (but not required to) use the `flattenValidationErrors` utility function exported from the library, combining it with `handleValidationErrorsShape` inside `schema` method: